A lovely little film festival in a museum garden: dotdotdot offers a warm dose of entertainment to while away sultry August evenings in Vienna…

 With so many film festivals, it helps to have a few selling points to stand out from the competition.
 And the dotdotdot festival has several.

-- It’s a truly inclusive event, by which I mean wheelchair accessible, equipped with assistive listening technology, free entry for those who can’t afford a ticket, and similar
+- It’s a truly inclusive event, by which I mean wheelchair accessible, equipped with assistive listening technology with special showings for deaf and hearing-impaired visitors, and similar

 - It’s dedicated to short films, so you can enjoy the kind of features, documentaries, and animations you won’t normally find playing alongside the latest Marvel or Disney epic

-Expect many (if not all) of the films to be in the original English or with English subtitles.
+Expect many of the films to be in the original English or with English subtitles.

 Once available, find the full film programme and festival details at the official website.

-The admission fee is typically at your discretion.
-In other words, you decide how much you want to pay from the choices available.
-Tickets were available online or from the museum in 2020.
+The admission fee at the ticket counter for film nights is normally at your discretion.
+In other words, you decide how much to pay from the choices available.
+If you really can’t afford a ticket, you pay nothing.

 How to get to dotdotdot